 Located atop the west bench of Red Lodge, Double Ditch Dog Park is a dog-friendly open space for residents and visitors.

-It is a roughly 4-acre plot of land consisting of a dog-waste station nearby, benches (3), a picnic table, trails, natural areas, and free-flowing water on both sides which dogs can access.
+It is a roughly four-acre plot of land consisting of a dog-waste station nearby, three benches, a picnic table, trails, natural areas, and free-flowing water on both sides which dogs can access.
 Parking is available in front of the park in a dirt lot.
 Park is open year-round and maintained by volunteers.

 Donating to the Farmers’ Market will provide access to fresh, local food and provide a free, weekly, community event where farmers can sell their goods.